How Many People Does it take to Screw in a Trademark Licensing Agreement

 Because so many brand owners fail to appreciate how important licensing can be for their brand, many of those who do license choose to license cheaply.
 Licensing cheaply usually means paying people too little, or paying too few people, to do it well.
 It is important for brand owners to learn (eventually) the importance and role of licensing in building and managing a brand, but it is important for them to recognize (now) that a licensing program must be staffed both professionally and adequately.

-How many people does it take to screw in a trademark licensing agreement?
 How many people does it take to develop a licensing plan, prospect for potential licensees, negotiate and close deals, manage product development, keep licensees accountable, and integrate (where possible) the licensing program with the brand’s marketing mix?
 Read on.

 Internal and External Management